-On the worldwide weather display, even though the update was based on real-time weather data, hours could pass between perceivable changes.
+On the worldwide weather display, even though the update was based on realtime weather data, hours could pass between perceivable changes.
 The weather forecast could be perceived as static, since it only changed a few times per day, when the new forecast became available.
 People would thus sometimes believe that the visualization was "broken", since there was no perceivable change.
-Also, because of the low rate of change, there was no "urgency" to the information, and in the case of the weather fore-
+Also, because of the low rate of change, there was no "urgency" to the information, and in the case of the weather forecast it was actually sufficient to look at it once per day to get all information it had to offer.